BadenLab/Thunderdome/README.md

 ***

 <h4 align="justify"> This project aims to investigate the larval zebrafish behavioural responses to spatio-chromatic stimulation in a free-swimming environment.
 The "Thunderdome"© is a stimulation system designed to experiment on the tetra-chromatic larval zebrafish.
-It is therefore designed around 4 set of LEDs (each LED matching the zebrafish' opsins peak absorption, organised in 8 cardinal directions and 4 azimuths.</h4></p>
+It is therefore designed around 4 set of LEDs (each LED matching the zebrafish' opsins peak absorption (ref), organised in 8 cardinal directions and 4 azimuths.
+Using machine-learning algorithms, fish motor responses (body direction, eyes orientation, tail kinetics, etc.) are identified and compared to well-known behavioural catalogs (ref).
+The purpose of this project is to identify behavioural responses to specific spatio-chromatic stimulation which were/are studied in early visual system under two photon microscopy (ref,ref,ref)</h4></p>

 ***